 - Pre-arrange a meal schedule where your kitten will be fed regularly at least four times per day (whether this is done by you or another family member).

-- Get the diet recommendations in advance from your kitten’s breeder so you can go ahead and purchase the appropriate food for your new Russian Blue kitten.
+- Get diet recommendations in advance from your kitten’s breeder so you can purchase appropriate food.

-- Assemble a selection of fun toys (for help with this, we highly recommend this kitten-curated list of wonderful kitten toys!) plus a scratching pad for your kitten’s use.
+- Assemble a selection of fun toys plus a scratching pad for your kitten’s use.